Let Go of the Energy of Anxiety

 “What do I need to bring in to reduce my anxiety?”

 The answers to these questions might come to you as sensations, images, sounds, or internal thoughts.
 Pay attention to how it feels to make this energy exchange: letting go of something and drawing something in.
 Later, you can ponder the experience and the meaning of any messages that came to you.
-You might decide to relate to your stress and anxiety differently and adopt different beliefs about them.
+You might decide to relate to your stress and anxiety differently and adopt different beliefs about them so that you can change the story of your health and change the story of your life.